fullcontact/full.async/README.md

 ## Parallel Processing

-`pmap-chan>>` lets you apply a function to channel's output in parallel, returning a new channel with results.
+`pmap>>` lets you apply a function to channel's output in parallel, returning a new channel with results.